 As for his plans moving forward, Solomon will continue to address community elders, donate school supplies, and move as many projects forward as he can in his mission to transform society through education.
 “I have a lot in mind,” he says.
 “Day in and day out, the welfare, the well-being of society is on my mind, thinking about how people can excel.
 That is always what I’m dreaming of.”

 Inspired?
-Read more Idealists of the World Stories.
+Read more Idealists in Action Stories.